openharmony/docs/en/application-dev/reference/apis/js-apis-sensor.md

 getGeomagneticField(locationOptions: LocationOptions, timeMillis: number): Promise&lt;GeomagneticResponse&gt;

 Obtains the geomagnetic field of a geographic location.
-This method uses a callback to return the result.
+This method uses a promise to return the result.

 - Parameters
   | Name| Type| Mandatory| Description|